 The Warner Bros.
 Studio Tour Hollywood is quite memorable for me because we actually did it on the last day of 2016!

 I was very excited because a lot of my favourite shows are produced by Warner Bros.’ like Big Bang Theory, Gilmore Girls, Friends, Two and a Half Men, 2 Broke Girls, and more, so I really wanted to see the sets for them.
 Do you share the same favourites too?

 When you enter the tour entrance, there’s a waiting area for people doing the tour.
 It was quite packed when we went so I was initially taken aback on how many people we’re going to be with in the tour.

 However, it turns out that they actually break down all the people into a lot of mini-tours, where each tour group is about 10-12 people.

 We were led to a theater room to watch an introduction to Warner Bros. video hosted by Ellen DeGeneres.

-Also Read: Where To Eat in Torrance, California
+Also Read: Best Restaurants in Torrance, California

 What it’s like doing the Warner Bros.
 Studio Tour Hollywood

 After the video, we were led to our tram, and the Warner Bros.
 Studio Tour has officially started.

 Our tour began at the Hollywood backlot, where you get to see the various points of interest from your favourite shows.